-By choosing the right methods when undertaking earthworks you can prevent unnecessary soil erosion and help the community protect the streams and coastal areas of the islands.
+By choosing the right methods when undertaking earthworks you can prevent unnecessary soil erosion and help the community protect the streams and coastal areas of the Hauraki Gulf Islands.
 This publication provides information about erosion and sediment control measures to assist you when planning and carrying out earthworks.